-This was a neat discovery: it turned out that behind the panel under our pantry cabinet was just empty space, so I turned it into a place to store jars.
+This was a neat discovery.
+It turned out that behind the panel under our pantry cabinet was just empty space, so I turned it into a place to store jars.

-I also put a corner shower shelf in the corner of the bathroom and hung a full-length mirror over the door.
+In the corner of the bathroom, I put up a corner shower shelf and hung a full-length mirror over the door.

 I love storage items that hang on a cabinet door.
 I use over-the-cabinet-door towel bars for hanging both my hand towel and a bath mat.

 Here's something else I did to prepare for future travel.
 I wanted to be able to pack and go in as little time as possible, so I added plexiglass “walls” to the shelves in my shower so I could leave everything on the shelves without it falling off.

 I also use hanging organizers on the doors in my bedroom for extra clothing storage.

-We put our dirty laundry in the hamper hanging on the wall; the canvas bag can be removed from the frame and closed with a draw string if needed.
-We actually just use the plastic laundry basket for extra storage.
+We put our dirty laundry in the hamper hanging on the wall.
+The canvas bag can be removed from the frame and closed with a draw string if needed.
+We use the plastic laundry basket for extra storage.

 That's it for the inside of the RV!